Robots.txt for SEO: The Ultimate Guide

 Let's look at an example which will make this clear:

 /not-launched-yet/.
-Google will only not be allowed access to
+Google only isn't allowed access to

-/not-launched-yet/, but will be allowed access to
+/not-launched-yet/, but is allowed access to

 If you don't want googlebot to access